From, the Thinking Person’s Guide to Autism. October 25, 2012

 4.Acceptance, not stigmatization: All aspects of the organization's financial cycle, from advertising and fundraising through grants and programs, must be driven by values of inclusion and acceptance of autistic people across the spectrum.
 Using fear or negative imagery to promote autism awareness degrades and isolates autistic people and their families.

 I do not have an organization.
 I’m one person making hats with my own resources and giving them to persons with selected neurological disorders and to alien abductees to try.
 I contact every person in my research program once a week by phone, email, or text.
 I keep all of my research records myself.
 This website explains that aliens from space are abducting children, that aliens from sace are the cause of the autism epidemic, and that we must stop aliens from abducting adults and children and subsequently stop the epidemic of autism.
 I have a separate nonprofit website with instructions for making hats.

 5.Advocacy for the human and civil rights of all autistic people: Clear positions must be publically expressed on issues that affect the well being of autistic individuals.
 Such issues include the use of physical and chemical restraints; the lack of full inclusion in education, work, and housing; and funding for programs that address the immediate needs of autistic people in their communities.

 This website is addressed to the world.
-The hat has helped autistic children, people with traumatic brain injuries, headaches, epilepsy, short term memory problems, CTE, cerebral palsy, and PTSD, as well as stopping aliens from abducting humans.
+The hat has helped autistic children, people with traumatic brain injuries, headaches, epilepsy, short term memory problems, CTE, cerebral palsy, schizophrenia, and PTSD, as well as stopping aliens from abducting humans.
 I give the hat to persons for free when they sign a consent form and a medical information form.
 Those messages are clear.
 Anybody can make a hat from the instructions on stopabductions.com.